andrepolischuk/andrepolischuk.github.io/notes/how-to-load-spa-faster.md

 import {omit} from 'lodash'
 ```

+This happens because libraries were preliminarily transpiled to ES5 syntax with `require` imports.
-To reduce library size in bundle, you should import only things you need:
+To reduce the import of such libraries, you should request only things you need:

 ```js
 import omit from 'lodash/omit'